‘Oh Look It’s Showing’: Trump Tries to Keep It Together After Landing as Security Scrambles to Block the View but Nature Has Other Plans and Blows the Cover Wide Open

 The president stopped at the top of the plane’s stairway to cover his bruised hands with black gloves, then proceeded to slowly and carefully walk down the Air Force One steps when nature mussed his hair.

+After touching down, Trump was met by a military officer who fell into step beside him, subtly blocking the view of his hair during the long walk across the tarmac.
+But as they neared Marine One, the carefully managed moment began to slip — and nature had other plans.

-A sudden and strong gust of wind cut right through the moment, pushing Trump’s hair out of place and exposing visible bald spots, turning a routine appearance into an unflattering glimpse that didn’t go unnoticed.
+A sudden and strong gust of wind cut right through the moment, pushing his hair out of place and exposing visible bald spots.

 View on Threads